RaphaelTurtlePower/objc_ios_guides/Using-UITableView.md

+## Overview

 Table views are the center of many iOS applications and have many features to customize their appearance and behavior.
 The sections below cover basic as well as more custom table views.

-### Basic Table View

 <img src="http://i.imgur.com/rYbUIR1.png" />

 Download the sample code [here](https://github.com/thecodepath/ios_guides/tree/master/demos/SimpleTableView).

-### Implementation
+### Basic Table View

-#### Step 1 - Create a view controller
+#### Step 1: Create a view controller

 Create a view controller with a xib, and drag a UITableView into the view, as shown below.

 <img src="http://i.imgur.com/uDwEPMA.gif" />

-#### Step 2 - Create a table view outlet
+#### Step 2: Create a table view outlet

 Control-drag from the nib to the implementation file to create an outlet to the UITableView, as shown below.

 <img src="http://i.imgur.com/mkgZCJ2.gif" />

-#### Step 3 - Set the datasource and delegate
+#### Step 3: Set the datasource and delegate

 In the header file, declare that the class implements the table view datasource and delegate protocols.